 Learning how to talk to your doctor about period pain is essential.
 It’s crucial because no one takes period pain seriously.
-At least that’s been my experience.
-I struggled with painful periods for most of my life, and no one believed I was experiencing the pain that I did.
+At least, that’s been my experience.
+I struggled with painful periods for most of my life, and no one believed I was experiencing the pain I did.
 It wasn’t until my mid-thirties that I was able to get answers.
 And to my misfortune, it cost me an ovary and left behind a nasty scar to remind me of the inefficiencies of the medical system.
 However, this experience taught me one thing: knowing how to talk to medical professionals and advocate for your health so you’re taken seriously.

-Tracking Symptoms About Period Pain
+Tracking Symptoms Of Period Pain

 Discuss Health History During Your Appointment